ARM-software/ethos-n-driver-stack/README.md

     * `libEthosNSupport.so` built from the Ethos-N NPU driver inside the `<install_directory>/lib/` directory.
     * `libEthosNDriver.so` built from the Ethos-N NPU driver inside the `<install_directory>/lib/` directory.

-    _Note: You may need to copy additional `.so` files depending on your toolchain and its runtime dependencies._
+    _Note: You may need to copy extra `.so` files depending on your toolchain and its runtime dependencies._

     _Note: You may need to set the library path so that the supplied libraries can be found._